RocketRobz/SuperPhotoStudio/README.md

 # Features

 * High-resolution Hori-HD (800px wide mode), exclusive to 3DS, New 3DS, and New 2DS consoles!
-* Pre-rendered characters and backgrounds, from
+* Pre-rendered characters and backgrounds, as well as music, from
   * Super Mario
   * Sonic the Hedgehog
   * Pac-Man